mike-matera/Candle/README.md

 Candle
 ======

 This is the PCB designed for my candle controller.
+It's done using Eagle light.